 — We do not publish poetry or fiction.
 We also do not accept submissions for sound art or for our online art projects.

 —Cabinet does pay for texts!
 The amount is determined by the length.
-We are a non-profit and writers' fees reflect our idealistic, noble mission (i.e; they are very low).
+We are a non-profit and our fees reflect our idealistic, noble mission (i.e; they are absurdly low).

 NB: deadlines apply to submissions to the themed sections; submissions to columns and the unthemed section are welcome at any point.